Whatsapp Icon

 It's also important to avoid tobacco and limit alcohol consumption, as these can increase the risk of recurrence and affect your overall health.

-Remember, every patient's follow-up care plan is unique, so its important to work closely with your healthcare team to tailor the plan to your specific needs.
+Remember, every patient's follow-up care plan is unique, so it's important to work closely with your healthcare team to tailor the plan to your specific needs.

 For more information on managing your health after mouth cancer treatment, consult your healthcare provider.